 In many countries around the world, it is already customs to use your own reusable shopping bags.
 Although there is still the option to buy bioplastic bags for a small change in the supermarket.
-Unquestionably, it would help if you keep some foldable cotton/linen box inside the trunk of the car to store all your groceries for transportation back home.
+Unquestionably this zero waste tips, it would help if you keep some foldable cotton/linen box inside the trunk of the car to store all your groceries for transportation back home.

 16. No more plastic trash bags

 Uhh, plastic free trash bags for my waste, does something like this exist?
 Yes, there are 100% biodegradable garbage bags made out of corn.
 The price is also not that high, and the bags do not rip easily.
 In sum, it is a very suitable alternative compared to regular plastic garbage bags.

 A must Read: Smart way to kill bacteria on kitchen sponge